top of page

 The leg press is a perfect example of a movement that eats up time and then necessitates other movements to make up for its shortcomings.
 It's an ego movement for guys who don't know how to squat but want to look like they're throwing lots of weight around.

-In my opinion, the only legitimate use for the leg press is rehab.
+In my opinion, if you have time constraints, the only legitimate use for the leg press is rehab.
 And the same goes for hamstring curls and knee extensions.
-These are rehab movements, not movements for seriously building muscle, health, function, and boosting metabolism.
+These are rehab movements and/or bodybuilding movements, not movements for seriously building muscle, health, function, and boosting metabolism in as little time as possible.

-Pro bodybuilding is the only exception to this, but we're discussing minimalist training here, not living in the gym for 4 to 5 hours per day.
+As I mentioned, pro bodybuilding is the only exception, but we're discussing minimalist training here, not living in the gym for 4 to 5 hours per day.
+Pro bodybuilding is a specialized sport in and of itself, with very particular strategies and requirements.

 I'll say it again: we're not training to be bodybuilders.
 We're utilizing our time in the most time-efficient, intense way to be minimalist warriors.